allout/solidarity-map/README.md

 1. Click the "Export" button, go to the "Data" section and download as GeoJSON

-1. Copy this file to your maps/cityName folder in this project and name the file border.geojson
+1. Copy this file to your maps/cityName folder in this project and name the file area.geojson